wlillisdev/hudson-homes/README.md

 __Our Crediantials Section__

   - This is the next step on the user's journey as they scroll down the homepage, The about us section highlights why you should choose Hudson Homes as a partner but this section reinforces this point with industry credentials.
-  - This section outlines the industry recognised organisation that Hudson Homes are registered members of.
+  - This section outlines the industry recognised organisations that Hudson Homes are registered members of.
   - To a new user visiting the site and having little knowledge of the company this is a big thumbs up to show them that Hudson Homes is a reputable builder.

  ![Our Crediantials](assets/images/crediantials.png)

 __Recent Project__
   - A short video was added to show case a recent project.
 It will show the users a finished house build by Hudson Homes.
-And the high quality and perfect finish that they can expect in their project.
+And the high quality and perfect finish that they can expect on their project.
   - It is placed just above the footer, where it prompts the user to follow one of the socail channels to view more projects.
   ![Video](assets/images/readme-images/recent-project-video.png)